What is IIoT (industrial internet of things)?

 The industrial internet of things (IIoT) is the use of smart sensors, actuators and other devices, such as radio frequency identification tags, to enhance manufacturing and industrial processes.
-These devices are networked together to provide data collection, exchange and analysis.
+These devices are networked together to collect, exchange and analyze data.
 Insights gained from this process aid in more efficiency and reliability.
 Also known as the industrial internet, IIoT is used in many industries, including manufacturing, energy management, utilities, oil and gas.

 IIoT uses the power of smart machines and real-time analytics to take advantage of the data that dumb machines have produced in industrial settings for years.
-The driving philosophy behind IIoT is that smart machines aren't only better than humans at capturing and analyzing data in real time, but they're also better at communicating important information that can be used to drive business decisions faster and more accurately.
+The driving philosophy behind IIoT is that smart machines are better than humans at capturing and analyzing data in real time.
+They're also better at communicating important information that can be used to drive business decisions faster and more accurately.

-Connected sensors and actuators enable companies to pick up on inefficiencies and problems sooner, saving time and money while also supporting business intelligence efforts.
+Connected sensors and actuators let companies identify inefficiencies and problems sooner, saving time and money while also supporting business intelligence efforts.
 In manufacturing specifically, IIoT has the potential to provide quality control, sustainable and green practices, supply chain traceability and overall supply chain efficiency.
 In an industrial setting, IIoT is key to processes such as predictive maintenance, enhanced field service, energy management and asset tracking.

 How does IIoT work?